-(2) BPA may change, upgrade or replace the Slice Computer Application as necessary to maintain functionality with BPA’s internal business processes and systems.
+(2) BPA may change, upgrade or replace the SCA as necessary to maintain functionality with BPA’s internal business processes and systems.

-(3) BPA may determine how Operating Constraints are translated into Simulator Parameters for application within the Slice Computer Application, and in a manner that reflects in the Slice Computer Application the impacts of such Operating Constraints on the Tier 1 System.
+(3) BPA may determine how Operating Constraints are translated into Simulator Parameters for application within the SCA, and in a manner that reflects in the SCA the impacts of such Operating Constraints on the Tier 1 System.

-5.12.2.4 Subject to the procedures set forth below and except as otherwise provided in section 5.12.2.3, BPA or any Slice Customer may propose changes to the Slice Computer Application.
-Any such proposal shall be made in writing and be provided to all members of SIG.
+5.12.2.4 Subject to the procedures set forth below and except as otherwise provided in section 5.12.2.3, BPA or any Slice Customer may propose changes to the SCA.
+Any such proposal shall be made in writing and be provided to all members of the SIG.
 The proposal shall state the change or changes proposed, the reasons for such proposed change or changes, the expected impacts or benefits, and the time frame of implementation.

 5.12.2.5 Following receipt of written notice proposing a change to the SCA pursuant to section 5.12.2.4, the SIG chairperson shall convene the SIG to discuss such proposed change(s).
 The SIG shall decide, using its normal rules of procedure, the type of analysis (if any) that should be performed on the proposed change(s), and, as applicable, whether the proposed change(s) shall be further considered.